lenon/spbus/README.md

 ## Usage

-First of all, get your API token from [SPTrans](http://www.sptrans.com.br/desenvolvedores/).
+First of all, get your API token at [SPTrans developers][1] page.
 Then you can play with the client:

-    client = SpBus::Client.new("your api token")
+    client = SpBus::Client.new("your api token goes here")

 #### Authentication

-All API requests are authenticated.
+Before do any request, client must be authenticated.
 So, let's authenticate:

     client.authenticate #=> true